martins87/operationblockchain/README.md

-# operationblockchain
+# Operation Blockchain

-A Blockchain technology experiment
+A blockchain web application will be coded from scratch.